Skip to contents

 input_scale

-character (optional): defines whether your x-values define wavelength or energy values.
-For the analysis an energy scale is expected, allowed values are 'wavelength' and 'energy'.
-If nothing (NULL) is defined, the function tries to understand the input automatically.
+character (optional): defines whether your x-values are expressed as wavelength or energy values.
+Allowed values are "wavelength", "energy" or NULL, in which case the function tries to guess the input automatically.

 method_control

-list (optional): options to control the fit method, see details
+list (optional): options to control the fit method and the output produced, see details.

 verbose